-In this section, we give a program that has different answers for the same reachability problem under SC and POWER semantics.
-We first explain intuitively a small program and its behaviours under the SC semantics.
-In more detail, we give a specific reachability problem where the program cannot satisfy under SC.
-Then we explore a run of the program under POWER that satisfies the reachability problem.
+We will give an example of a small concurrent program that has different behaviours under the SC and POWER semantics.
+We first intuitively explain the program and its behaviours under the SC semantics.
+Then, we give a specific state reachability problem which the program cannot satisfy under SC.
+Then, we explore a context-bounded run of the program under POWER that gives a positive answer for the state reachability problem.